grailbio/reflow/README.md

 	    We're ready to test our workflow now.
 We pick an arbitrary read pair from the 1000genomes data set, and invoke align.
 There are a few things of note here.
 	    First is the identifier "Main".
-This names the expression that's evaluated by "reflow run" -- the entry point of the computation.
+This names the expression that's evaluated by `reflow run` -- the entry point of the computation.
 Second, we've defined Main to be a block.
 A block is an expression that contains one or more definitions followed by an expression.
 The value of a block is the final expression.
 Finally, Main contains a @requires annotation.
 This instructs Reflow how many resources